 After careful perusal of all the documents no iota of evidence has been noticed to presume safely that the Company threatened the workman not to pay his statutory dues or refused him employment.
 No document has been furnished before this Court to substantiate the alleged threatening and intimidation by the Company.
 Mere oral contention is not sufficient to prove the allegation.
 If the workman was compelled to tender his resignation it is quite natural that he would complain before any of the forum alleging this compulsion / threatening.
 Surprisingly no such document has been produced before this court in this regard.
 None of the exhibited document has corroborated the applicant's claim that management had refused any sort of employment to the workman or stopped his salary prior to the date of submitting resignation letter.
-In para 10 of the application under sub-section (2) of section 2(A) of the Industrial Disputes Act, 1947 the applicant Shri Pradip Porey mentioned that the alleged resignation was with effect from 09.04.14 but in the prayer portion he again mentioned that the aforesaid alleged forced resignation was with effect from 06.11.13.
-So the application before this Court itself created a confusion regarding the date of resignation letter as well as date of its effect.
-The application further reveals that the applicant was forced to take shelter before the conciliatory machinery vide letter dated 27.03.14.
-Before submitting resignation on 09.04.14 as alleged in para 10, how the applicant took shelter before the conciliatory machinery on 27.03.2014 - is not clear before this Court.
-No copy of the alleged resignation letter has been furnished before this Court.
+No copy of alleged resignation letter has been furnished before this Court.
+So, this Court has no scope to ascertain the nature of the resignation letter whether submitted voluntarily or compulsion.
 Even there is no prayer from the end of the workman to reconsider the decision of the Company or for withdrawal of the resignation.
 Though workman in his written statement has contended that he had repeatedly requested the management to take back him in employment, the workman has failed to furnish any such document before this Court in support of this contention.
-Applicant has given different version regarding the date of submission of resignation letter as well as date of its effect such as 06.11.2013, 27.03.2014, 09.04.2014.
-No document has been furnished before this Court to enable this Court to ascertain the actual date of submission of resignation as well as the actual date from which it became effective.
 So, the conduct of the workman has created a reasonable suspicion regarding the credibility of this allegation of duress and intimidation.
-No where in the written statement of the applicant the date from which employment was refused to the workman was mentioned.
+Nowhere in the written statement of the applicant the date from which employment was refused to the workman was mentioned.